 Once you've implemented user research, it's time to revisit your sign-up form.
 Make sure it's as simple as possible by only requesting the information you actually need.
 Use drop-down menus where appropriate and checkboxes for any binary questions.
 Also, make sure each field is large and easy to use.

-Finally, show progress bars, so visitors know how far along the sign-up process and what's left to do before they gain access to your SaaS product.
-This can help them feel more confident in their decision to give your product a try.
+Show progress bars so visitors know how far along the sign-up process and what's left to do before they gain access to your SaaS product.
+This can help them feel more confident in their decision to try your product.

 Explain the benefits of upgrading